 Understanding

-When gentle parenting remains open and understanding, it allows the space for children to become aware and comprehend their behaviors.
-For example, if a child throws things when upset, parents create a safe space for the child to explore his reasonings.
-This shows that the parents are patient and understanding of the time and child’s learning process and limitations due to their level of maturity.
+When gentle parenting remains open and understanding, it allows the space for children to become aware of and comprehend their behaviors.
+For example, if a child throws things when upset, parents create a safe place for them to explore these actions.
+Understanding parents show they acknowledge their child’s learning process and age-appropriate limitations.

 Healthy Boundaries

-Gentle parenting stresses the importance of setting healthy boundaries as it creates expectations for children.
-Further, it creates parameters that support consistency.
-For example, if a boundary set by a parent is “no throwing things at others,” both parents and children are on the same page regarding the expectation.
+Gentle parenting stresses the importance of setting healthy boundaries as these create expectations for children.
+Establishing limitations creates parameters that support consistency.
+For example, if a rule set by a parent is “no throwing things at others,” both parents and children are on the same page regarding expectations and consequences.

 Respect